What is Zloader?

 Zloader malware analysis

 We can watch the complete execution process of Zloader in a video recorded in the ANY.RUN interactive malware hunting service.
+Moreover, check out other malware analyses such as FlawedAmmyy.

 Figure 1: Shows the process graph, automatically created in ANY.RUN